pylbm/pylbm/doc/source/index.rst

 .. toctree::
    :maxdepth: 2

-   Learning by example <examples>
+   Learning by example
    The geometry of the simulation <geometry>
-   The stencil of velocities <stencil>
+   The stencil of velocities
-   How to construct the domain <domain>
+   How to construct the domain
-   How to build a LBM scheme <scheme>
+   How to build a LBM scheme
-   How to run a LBM simulation <simulation>
+   How to run a LBM simulation
-   generator <generator>
+   generator

 Indices and tables
 ==================